Offirmo/offirmo-monorepo/stack--2022/3-advanced--browser/css--reset/README.md

 ## Notes

 Ideas
-* TODO one day check if there is a standard default stylesheet https://stackoverflow.com/a/22510220/587407
 * TODO one day check if one can use js to grab the default style from inside a browser?